Gozal Bayramli: Life and career

-Gozal Bayramli was born on 27April 1962.
+Bayramli was born in Baku on 27 April 1962.

-For many years she was a member and Deputy Chairman of the Popular Front Party, which contributed to the formation of Azerbaijan's first government in 1992 after the fall of the Soviet Union, until Heydar Aliyev, the father of the current president of Azerbaijan, came to power in 1993.
+For many years she was a member and deputy chairman of the Popular Front Party, which contributed to the formation of Azerbaijan's first government in 1992 after the fall of the Soviet Union, until Heydar Aliyev, the father of the current president of Azerbaijan, came to power in 1993.
 Since then Gozal Bayramli became one of the prominent women opposition figures advocating for democracy and a human rights activist, defending the rights of political prisoners in Azerbaijan.
 She was detained for political activism several times for short periods and then released.

 Political prisoner

 Bayramli was detained by the State Border Services on May 25, 2017, when crossing the border from Georgia into Azerbaijan, returning home after medical treatment abroad.
 Authorities charged Bayramli with smuggling undeclared cash.
 Bayramli denied all charges, claiming they were politically motivated and insisted that the banknotes were planted in her bag.

 In her testimony in court Baywamli stated that in October 2016, the security forces had summoned her to the Main Directorate of Organized Crime Department and threatened her with arrest if she refused to stop her "anti-state activities".
 She linked these threats with her defence of political prisoners in the "Nardaran case" and mentioned that soon after the conversation, she had started receiving threats over the phone and had reported it to law enforcement, but the latter did not objectively investigate the threats.

 On January 23, 2018, by the decision of the Gazakh District Court, she was sentenced to 3 years in prison.
 Her arrest coincided with another arrest made by the Azerbaijani authorities of an opposition journalist and a human rights activist - Afgan Mukhtarli.
 Both Bayramli and Mukhtarli were arrested in May 2017 at different border crossing points with neighbouring Georgia and were sentenced to prison for smuggling.
 Both arrests and subsequent imprisonments received widespread international criticism.